rdlester/hermes/introAndTutorial.md

   		}
 	}

 We have renamed our `TemplateBeing` to `GlitchySquare` to reflect its new identity.
 The above code defines a rectangular Being that picks a color every update, and appears as a square with color determined by pickColor.
 How does it work?

-First, we define some constant to define the size of our `Being`.
+First, we define some constants to specify the size of our `Being`.
 Next, we introduce an instance variable, `_c`, that defines the square's color.
 In the `Being`'s constructor, we create a new `Rectangle`, with x and y set to the middle of the screen and width and height defined by our constants.
 The syntax for creating a `Rectangle` is the same as for Processing's `rect` command; you can even change the specifics of the syntax using Processing's `rectMode` command, as usual.
 Then, we set `_c` to the results of `pickColor()`, which, at the bottom of the file, picks a color at random.

-Updates pick a new color for the `Being`.
+Updates simply pick a new color for the `Being`, in the same way color was picked in the constructor.

 In `draw`, we start by defining the draw style (setting fill to `_c` and removing the stroke border from our square), then calling `_shape.draw()`. `_shape` is how we access our Being's internal shape from inside the Being; `getShape()` can also be used, and can also be used to access the shape from outside the Being.
 Calling `draw` on our shape is shorthand for drawing the internal shape on screen, useful for debugging when Beings have more complex draw functions.
 Here, since our shape is a rectangle, `_shape.draw()` is equivalent to `rect(0, 0, WIDTH, HEIGHT)`.
 Note that, since the origin is already defined to be our Being's position inside the draw function, the position of rect is just (0,0).
 Also note that we have defined the shape's drawn style in the same way we would define style in a standard Processing sketch.

-Now we need to instantiate our `Being` inside the World.
-Switch to TemplateWorld, and in `setup()`, add the line `register(new GlitchySquare())`.
+Now we need to instantiate our `Being` inside the `World`.
+Switch to `TemplateWorld`, and in `setup()`, add the line `register(new GlitchySquare())`.
 That's it.

 Now run your sketch.
 Note that you'll either have to change the references to `TemplateBeing` in `TemplateInteractor` to the new name or delete the `Interactor` entirely for now in order to run without errors.
 There we go!
 There should be a spazzy lil' square flipping out right in the center of the screen.